DanielOaks/GodotResponseSystem/README.md

 	- individual response flags:
 		- `first`: fire this response first in the group.
 		- `last`: fire this response last in the group.
+		- `norepeat`: once we've sent this response, disable it so it can't trigger again.
 - `responsetype`: one of: 'say' (say the response), 'log' (log to console).
 - `response`: if 'say' or 'log', then text.
 - `delay`: mark the character as 'busy' for this long. defaults to some length of time we guess...